 The aim of this process is to provide residents with information, advice and guidance.
 Ensuring they have all the tools and information they need to be able to recycle.

 Our recycling crews are performing visual checks of recycling bins during their rounds.
 This is to check that recycling bins do not contain any items that aren't recyclable.
 If a recycling bin does contain any item(s) that aren't recyclable we deem this to be contamination.

 One contaminated bin puts the whole load at risk of rejection.
 This has an impact on our recycling rate and the environment.

-If the bin contains contaminants for a second week, we will not empty the bin.
+If the bin contains contaminants for a second week we will not empty the bin.
 The crew will place another sticker on the bin highlight the contaminant.
-We will also send you a letter an information leaflet with more details about recycling at home.
+We will also send you a letter and information leaflet with more details about recycling at home.

 If we are unable to speak with you during this visit, we will leave a second letter at your property.
 The letter will tell you that if the contaminants are not removed, we will issue a Statutory Notice under Section 46 of the Environmental Protection Act 1990.